z3dd4-de/Survival-Game/README.md

 - After slime hit player it loses detection of the player and doesn't follow him
 - Switching animation to NPC house (house not shown when animation finishes)
 - When game over screen is shown, system time still counts and player dies again every ... seconds (game loop not stopped correctly)
-- Layout of the game over screen needs to be fixed